bhattlab/SmORFinder/README.md

-# DeepSmORFNet
+# SmORFinder
 A command line tool to identify and annotate small proteins in microbial sequencing datasets.

 # Installation

-*DeepSmORFNet* can be installed with pip:
+*SmORFinder* can be installed with pip:

-    pip install deepsmorfnet
+    pip install smorfinder

 You can then download the necessary data files just by running the command

-    dsn
+    smorf

 # Quick start

-You can run *DeepSmORFnet* on a single isolate genome with the command:
+You can run *SmORFinder* on a single isolate genome with the command:

-    dsn single myGenome.fna
+    smorf single myGenome.fna

 And you can run it on a metagenome, with multiple threads, with the command:

-    dsn meta myMetagenome.fna
+    smorf meta myMetagenome.fna

 # DBsmORF